arefxv/cross-chain-rebase-token/README.md

 ## Features

-* **Interest Rate Adjustment**: Token balances increase based on a user-specific interest rate.
+* **Interest Rate Adjustment**: Token balances increase based on a user-specific interest rate

 * **Mint and Burn**: Only authorized addresses can mint and burn tokens.